cristianacmc/Log-Analysis/README.md

 - View 3:
     create view percent as select lerrors.edate, cast(errors * 100 as double precision) / views as p from access, lerrors where access.tdate = lerrors.edate;

+FYI: **You do not need to create these views in the psql console because it is already implemented in the script**

 ## Possible Errors